 - Prices ending in $0.88 or $0.00 typically indicate a manager markdown on returned merchandise still in good condition.

 3. Look for Costco Coupons

 You can find a number of Costco coupons and discounts for various items in Costco’s coupon book.
-Just remember that you must present the paper coupon to the cashier to redeem the offer or deal.
+You no longer need the coupon present when purchasing items from the coupon book.

 4. Search Third-Party Deal Sites